New & Used Ram 1500: In Depth

 GET A FREE PRICE QUOTE

-The Ram 1500, previously known as the Dodge Ram, is a full-sized pickup truck that competes with the Chevrolet Silverado, Ford F-150, GMC Sierra–and to a lesser degree, the Nissan Titan and Toyota Tundra.
-Each of the American competitors have been recently updated, but so has the Ram, gaining a new, more efficient V-6 engine and new infotainment systems.
+The Ram 1500 is a full-size pickup that competes with the Chevrolet Silverado, GMC Sierra, and the Ford F-150—the Nissan Titan and the Toyota Tundra, too, but to a lesser extent.
+All of the Ram’s American competitors have been recently updated, but so has the Ram, adopting a new, more efficient V-6 engine and new infotainment systems.

 In 2002 Chrysler introduced a new Dodge Ram with HEMI V-8 engines and a somewhat diluted look, but much improved dynamics that gave it the best ride quality in the class and some of the best towing figures, too.
 However, the Ram's progress would nearly halt when Chrysler was first sold by its Daimler parent company to private equity, then would plunge into bankruptcy in 2009, to be rescued by Italy's Fiat.